e97m/data-structures-and-algorithms/class15_trees/README.md

 - `in_order`, `in_order_recursive`: A method to traverse the tree elements in in-order. time O(n), space O(n)
 - `post_order`, `post_order_recursive`: A method to traverse the tree elements in in-order. time O(n), space O(n)
-- `maximum_value`: A method to find the max value of a binary tree. time O(n), space O(1)
+- `maximum_value`: A method to find the max value of a binary tree. time O(n), space O(1) -`compare_filse_folders`:  A method to check if the number of files and the number of folders are simmiler in two binary trees. time O(n), space O(n)

 ### `BinarySearchtree`: A class to manipulate the binary tree. it has the following methods: